User-Submitted Events for WordPress

 For additional protection, Community Events has a setting that requires users to sign into your site to submit events.

 Once Community Events is activated, it automatically creates a new page on your site with the submission form.
-This page is like any other WordPress page, so you can edit it from the Pages section of the WordPress dashboard.
+You can make changes to the page by creating a template override.
+You can also style Community Events pages to your liking.

 If you’d like the form somewhere else, Community Events provides a shortcode to embed the form on any WordPress page, post, or custom post type.